 But is this retting process harsh?
 Nope!
 In fact, it sounds quite calming.
 The plant just spreads out there on the ground, enjoying the dew of the morning.
 Flax can also be retted in a stream or a pond.
 Like a cool bath.
 Now I am starting to like this metaphor.

 Sometimes God uses the harsh situations of life to break us and mold us and change us and make us more like Himself... and other times, He calls us to rest.
 I notice that the times when I feel the most unwilling to get out of bed/love on my kid/tackle my list/find something- ANYTHING -to make for dinner are the times when I am the most unrested.
 Burn out takes over and every nasty part of myself that normally gets battled way down deep inside comes springing up to the surface.
 And I am thinking more and more that what I DON'T need in these times is to just put on a smile and push through.
 That doesn't change anything in my heart.
 It only makes me more resentful of the fact that I have to do all this crap.
-I think what we really need when unwillingness takes over is REST
+I think what we really need when unwillingness takes over is REST.

 "Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For my yoke is easy, and my burden is light."
+For my yoke is easy, and my burden is light."That sounds like the dew of the morning right there.

 Matthew 11:28-30